-We’ve already spent our fair share on repair bills with this washer and do not wish to throw good money after bad.
+We’ve already spent our fair share on repair bills with this washing machine, and we do not wish to throw good money after bad any longer.

 Those parts run upwards of around $220 to $300 each.

-My Kenmore Elite Washing Machine Problems
+My Current Kenmore Elite Washing Machine Problem

-The clothes would be in the spin cycle and it sounded like a bunch of rocks rolling around in there.
+The clothes would be in the spin cycle, and it would sound like a bunch of rocks rolling around in there.

 - I took off the top and bottom panel to have a view while it was operating.
 I DO NOT recommend doing what I did, but I was trying to see if something had broken off, and I wanted to watch it in action to try and figure out what was wrong.

-- After not seeing anything noticeably wrong — besides all the noise and violent vibration going on — I went online to search out the cause.
+- After not seeing anything noticeably wrong (besides all the noise and violent vibration going on) I went online to search out the cause.

 - Coincidentally, the title of one of the articles, Sounds like rocks are in the washer when it spins the clothes, was what our washer sounded like in spin cycle.
 This article gives details of how to replace the rear tub bearing assembly.
-It is involved, to be sure.
+It is an involved process, to be sure.

-We bought it in February of 2005 and it has worked pretty well over the years, with the exception of a couple of recurring problems:
+We bought it in February of 2005 and it has worked pretty well over the years, with the exception of a couple of recurring problems…

 #1 – Kenmore Washing Machine Vibration Problem

 If the floor is not super-braced, it will “give” and vibrate heavily during that high-speed spin cycle.
-The only place to put this washer is on a floor with a cement slab.
+The only good place to put this washer is on a floor with a cement slab.